manabie-com/manabie-com.github.io/content/posts/integration-test-code-coverage-in-go/index.md

 Note: We use a `.cov` extention on the `merged.cov` to make it easy to use `cover/*.out` in scripting.

-And that's about it.
-For us at Manabie, we are using this final coverage percentage in our Github Actions pipeline to ensure that our integration test coverage does not drop.

-Anwyays, that's all for now folks.
+And that's it!
+Victory!
+We can see our total coverage.

+### Conclusion

+Now our build pipeline prints out our integration test coverage percentage collected from all our go services, and combined into a final figure.
+For us at Manabie, we log this percentage in our CI tests, and require PRs to have at least the same percentage to be merged.
+This helps to ensure we don't forget to test something, and that we can trust our code to work as expected.